Netflix/falcor/README.md

 Please see the documented code in `_data/navigation.yml` to configure the main top nav.

 The navigation supports two levels (main and dropdown) currently.
 All ordering is based on the ordering in the `_data/navigation.yml` file itself.

+TODO:
+- make classes more obvious in API docs
+- footer copyright